tikv/rfcs/text/2018-11-12-unified-key-format.md

 - Easy to implement encoding and decoding.
 Better to have a lot of existing libraries.

-- No escape characters U+005C (\\) after encoding so that it can be easily used in shells.
+- No escape character U+005C (\\) after encoding so that it can be easily used in shells.

 - No multi-byte characters after encoding to avoid encoding issues.